lisdude/toaststunt/docs/README.md

     - TOTAL_BACKGROUND_THREADS (number of threads created at runtime)
     - DEFAULT_THREAD_MODE (default mode of threaded functions)
     - SAFE_RECYCLE (change ownership of everything an object owns before recycling it)
+    - NO_FORKED_LOOKUP (disable forking a separate thread for DNS lookups)
+    - TOTAL_DNS_THREADS (number of threads created at runtime for the name_lookup function)

 - Additional builtins:
     - frandom (random floats)